 There are four steps that Mastering Diabetes recommends as the proven, tested, and guaranteed cure for diabetes type 2 (non-insulin-dependent), prediabetes and insulin resistance.
-The first two will be to use a low-carb diet and intermittent fasting.
+The first two will be to use a high-carb diet and intermittent fasting.
 The third step is to do some form of exercise daily.
 And the final is to keep a log of decision trees throughout the day to document your decision-making process and progress.

 In this article, we'll explain the causes behind type 2 diabetes (insulin resistance), how to fight it, and how these steps are guaranteed to succeed as long as you take action quickly enough.